Dineshs91/dineshs91.github.io-legacy/source/_posts/2014-06-15-check-dependencies.markdown

 do is, to run the check_dependencies.py file.
 It displays what versions of dependencies I have and what are actually needed for that project.
 This reduces the manual checking part.
 I just have to install the dependencies that do not match the version used by the project.

+You can think that, the projects have a requirements.txt file, is that not sufficient.
+Yes it is sufficient.
+That is just a text file.
+But my idea, is more than just text.
+It can have logic.

+Think about this.

+In requirements.txt there is a dependency on python-2.7 and I have python-2.6 in my system.
+The project will also work for python-2.6.
+But in requirements they cannot specify that.

+So if you do $ pip install -r requirements.txt

+you end up installing python-2.7 even though you can work on python-2.6 I am just taking the same concept to the next level.